strangetom/averaged-perceptron/README.md

 These constraints are defined from the labelling scheme.
 For example, `I_NAME_TOK` must always follow a `B_NAME_TOK` label (not necessarily consecutively).
 Therefore if the sequence of labels predicted so far does not include `B_NAME_TOK`, either since the last `NAME_SEP` if there is one or since the beginning of the sequence, `I_NAME_TOK` is forbidden from being predicted.

-This improves the model performance by ~0.25%, but only when applied during inference.
-If applied during training, the model performance worsens.
+This improves the model performance by ~0.25%.